“Saint” Marsha P. Johnson and “Mother” Sylvia Rivera:

 1945-1992

-She was a prominent figure in the Stonewall uprising of 1969.
+Marsha P. Johnson was a Black Trans woman, activist, self-identified drag queen, performer, sex worker and survivor.
+She was a prominent figure in the Stonewall uprising of 1969 and an iconic figure in New York City’s LGBTQ+ community from the 1970s-1990s.
+She was involved in the early days of the Gay Liberation Front, active in it’s Drag Queen Caucus, as well as the Gay Activist Alliance, but grew frustrated with the exclusion of transgender and people of color from the movement.
 Marsha went by “BLACK Marsha” before settling on Marsha P. Johnson.
 The “P” stood for “Pay It No Mind,” which is what Marsha would say in response to questions about her gender.

 LEARN MORE ABOUT MARSHA P. JOHNSON